-What if I need to use the right-of-way?
+What if I need to use the Right-of-Way?

 Depending on your plans or activity, it can still be possible for you to work on or use the ROW.
-Some activities are permitted under normal farming practices, while crossings and encroachments require approval and oversight from TC Energy.
+Some activities are permitted under normal farming practices, while crossings and encroachments require approval and oversight from the pipeline operator.